Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsrdspersistent.md

   },
   "steps": [{
     "check_logical_name": "PingInstance",
-    "description": "This step attempts to ping your postgres or mysql RDS instance."
+    "description": "This step attempts to ping your postgres or mysql RDS instance.", "timeout_secs": 900
   }]
 }
 ```